Them: High-pressure sales...

 A basic tank-style water heater is cheaper upfront but will cost you more over time in energy bills and has a shorter lifespan.

-On the other hand, a high-efficiency tankless system costs more to install but saves you money every month and lasts up to 10 years longer.
+On the other hand, a high-efficiency tankless system costs more to install but saves you money every month and can last over 10 years longer.

 Get an instant quote to see the price range for both options based on your home setup and hot water needs.

-We’ll help you compare both and give you a clear, all-in price before any work starts — no surprises.
+We’ll help you compare them and give you a clear, all-in price before any work starts — no surprises.

 Yes.
 You’re not a lead.
 You’re a person looking for hot water and we’re not here to trap you in a sales funnel.
 Besides, there are only so many ways to heat water.

-Our instant price quote quiz will give you an accurate price range based on your answers, and you can decide if and when it works for you.
+Our Instant Quote tool will give you an accurate price range based on your answers, and you can decide if and when it works for you.
 No strings attached.

-We're always here to help if you have questions or need more details.
+We're always here to help if you have questions or need more details, just give us a call.

-A power vent tank water heater does the same job but uses a fan to push exhaust through plastic pipe.
-It's slightly more efficient but much more flexible for installation location since it vents with pvc.
-They cost more upfront and require an outlet nearby (to power the exhaust fan).
+Power vent tank water heaters do the same job but use a fan to push exhaust out of the home through a PVC pipe.
+It's slightly more efficient but much more flexible for installation location since it vents with PVC.
+They cost more upfront than natural-draft water heaters and require a standard outlet nearby (to power the exhaust fan), but offer mediocre savings compared to the standard natural-draft gas water heater tanks.
+So think of it as a convenience upgrade, not an energy saver.

-A hybrid (heat pump) water heater uses a refrigerant circuit and compressor to pull heat from the surrounding air and transfer it into the water tank (similar to your ac system, but instead of an outdoor unit with a fan blowing away the heat, it captured the heat in a water tank).
-They are extremely efficient in the right scenario but households with high hot water needs (think several showers in a row) will regularly cause its backup electric heater to kick in, zapping much of the savings away.
+A hybrid (heat pump) water heater uses a refrigerant circuit and compressor to pull heat from the surrounding air and transfer it into the water tank.
+This is similar to an AC system but instead of an outdoor unit with a fan blowing away the heat, it captures the heat in a water tank.
+Hybrid water heaters are extremely efficient in the right scenario but households in cold winter climates (like Michigan) or with high hot water needs - think several showers in a row - will regularly cause its backup electric heater to kick in, zapping all the savings away.

-Because we actually want your quote to be right.
-A brief video call or site assessment assures we know what your home requires for a safe, high-quality installation that is reliable and up to code.
-For example, does it need a chimney liner, drain pan, new expansion tank, shutoff valves, grounding system, recirulation pump, etc.
+Because we really want your quote to be right.
+A quick video call or brief site visit helps us confirm what your home needs — and what it doesn't — for a safe, code-compliant installation at the lowest price possible.
+Every home's plumbing setup is a little different.
+For example, we'll check whether you have things like a chimney liner, drain pan, expansion tank, proper shutoff valves, recirulation pump, etc.

-Most tank water heaters last 8–12'ish years.
+Most tank water heaters last around 10–12 years.
 Signs you may need a replacement include inconsistent hot water, strange noises, water around the base, rusty water, or increasing energy bills.
-If your unit is over 10 years old and showing these signs, it's usually more cost-effective to replace it.
+If your unit is over 10 years old and showing these signs, it's usually most cost-effective to replace it.

 No problem — just answer a few simple questions (or send a photo), and we’ll identify your current setup.
-From there, we’ll match you with the most compatible replacement or help you explore upgrade options if desired.
+From there, we’ll match you with the most compatible replacement or help you explore high efficiency options if desired.

 Yes.
-We install and replace both gas and electric units, including tank, tankless, and hybrid models.
+We install and replace both gas and electric water heaters, including tank, tankless, and hybrid models.
 We’ll confirm your home's fuel type during the quote process to ensure you get the right model.
+Need to switch from gas to electric or vice versa?
+We can help with that too, but keep in mind it may require additional work like electrical upgrades or gas line installation, which will affect the overall cost.

 While we try to give as rigid of a price range as possible with our instant quote tool, upgrading from a tank to tankless has the most 'unknowns' to verify.
 We’ll confirm the exact price on-site before starting work.